-(8) It is appropriate to provide for rules at Union level to approximate the national legislative systems so as to ensure a sufficient and consistent level of civil redress across the internal market in case of unlawful acquisition, use or disclosure of a trade secret, without prejudice to the possibility for Member States to provide for more far reaching protection against the unlawful acquisition, use or disclosure of trade secrets as long as the safeguards protecting the interests of other parties are respected.
+(8) It -is -appropriate -to -provide -for -rules -at -Union -level -to -approximate -the- national legislative systems so as to ensure a sufficient and consistent level of civil redress across the internal market in case of unlawful acquisition, use or disclosure of a trade secret, without prejudice to the possibility for Member States to provide for more far reaching protection against the unlawful acquisition, use or disclosure of trade secrets as long as the safeguards protecting the interests of other parties are respected.
 For this purpose, it is important to establish a homogenous definition of a trade secret without restricting the subject matter to be protected against misappropriation.
-Such definition should therefore be constructed as to cover business information, technological information and know-how where there is both a legitimate interest in keeping confidential and a legitimate expectation in the preservation of such confidentiality.
+Such definition -should -therefore -be - constructed -as -to -cover -business -information, technological information and know-how where there is both a legitimate technological information and know-how where there is both a legitimate-interest in keeping confidential and a legitimate expectation in the preservation of such confidentiality.
 Such information or know-how should furthermore have commercial value, whether actual or potential.
 Such information or know-how has commercial value especially insofar as its unauthorized acquisition, use or disclosure is likely to harm the interests of the person lawfully controlling it in that it undermines his or her scientific and technical potential, business or financial interests, strategic positions or ability to compete.
-By nature, such definition should exclude trivial information and should not extend to the knowledge and skills gained by employees in the normal course of their employment and which are generally known among or readily accessible to persons within the circles that normally deal with the kind of information in question.
+By -nature, -such -definition - should -exclude -trivial -information- and should not extend to the knowledge and-skills gained by employees in the normal course of their employment and which are generally known among or readily accessible to persons within the circles that normally deal with the kind of information in question.

 - (9) It is also important to identify the circumstances under which legal protection is justified.
-For this reason, it is necessary to establish the conduct and practices which are to be regarded as unlawful acquisition, use or disclosure of a trade secret. - (10) In the interest of innovation and to foster competition, the provisions of this Directive should not create any exclusive right on the know-how or information protected as trade secrets.
-Thus, independent discovery of the same know-how or information remains possible.
-Reverse engineering of a lawfully acquired product is a lawful means of acquiring information except when otherwise agreed by contract.
-The freedom of entering into such contractual arrangments may however be limited by law, such as it is the case of Article 5(3) of Directive 2009/24/EC of the European Parliament and of the Council4.
+For this reason, it is necessary to establish the conduct and practices which are to be regarded as unlawful acquisition, use or disclosure of a trade secret.
+Disclosure by Union's institutions and bodies or national public authorities of business related information they hold pursuant to the obligations of Regulation (EC) No 1049/2001 of the European Parliament and of the Council or to other rules on the access to documents should not be considered unlawful disclosure of a trade secret. - (10) In the interest of innovation and to foster competition, the provisions of this Directive should not create any exclusive right on the know-how or information protected as trade secrets.

+Thus, independent discovery of the same know-how andor information remains possible and competitors.
+Reverse engineering of the trade secret holder are also free to reverse engineer anya lawfully acquired product is a lawful means of acquiring information except when otherwise agreed by contract.
+The freedom of entering into such contractual arrangments may however be limited by law, such as it is the case of Article 5(3) of Directive 2009/24/EC of the European Parliament and of the Council.